 - Lochia rubra: This is the initial stage of lochia and is typically bright red in colour, similar to a heavy menstrual flow.
 It can contain small to medium blood clots and may last for a few days after childbirth.

 - Lochia serosa: After the lochia rubra stage, the discharge often transitions to a pinkish or brownish colour.
 Lochia serosa usually occurs around the second week after delivery and can last for a couple of weeks.

 - Lochia alba: As your body continues to heal, the discharge becomes lighter in color, similar to a yellowish or whitish discharge.
 Lochia alba can last for a few weeks or even up to twelve weeks after childbirth.

-Remember to use sanitary pads rather than tampons to manage the bleeding and to change the pads frequently to maintain good hygiene.
+It’s really important to maintain good hygiene after giving birth, especially after a vaginal delivery.
+Remember to only use sanitary pads rather than tampons to manage the bleeding and avoid infection.
+It’s also important to change the pads frequently, preferably every 1-2 hours.

 The first item is comfortable pants.
 Choose pants that are big, super stretchy and breathable.
 It’s also advisable to opt for cotton or other breathable fabrics (like bamboo) to help wound healing.
 Some women prefer to wear disposable underwear in the first few days due to the amount of blood and to then opt for period pants as the bleeding eases.
 We love this disposable and affordable option from MumBubHub, which come in four different sizes:

 The second key item is maternity pads.
 We recommend wearing pads that are specifically designed for postpartum bleeding, which are often larger and more absorbent than regular pads.
 Remember to change the pads frequently to avoid infection.
 We love this FridaMom option because it also doubles as an ice pack to help aid healing…